James Scott (boxer): Early life

-Scott was born on October 17, 1947 to Ursaleen and James Onque Scott, Sr., in Newark, New Jersey.
+Scott was born on October 17, 1947, to Ursaleen and James Onque Scott, Sr., in Newark, New Jersey.
 He was the second of twelve siblings.
 Scott grew up in various areas of Newark, including the Felix Fuld public housing complex and later in the central ward.
-In 1978, he described his family as "a typical black family."
+In 1978, he described his family as "a typical Black family."
 He also stated that his parents were divorced and that his mother was on welfare.
 Scott's brother Malcolm was serving life in prison for murder.
 According to Scott, "I wasn't attracted to pimps or narcotic dealers; I was attracted to the gangs and their leaders."
 Scott was given his first pair of boxing gloves by his uncle at age 10.

+According to Scott, his formal education stopped at seventh grade.
 He spent much of his time behind bars starting at the age of 13, when he was sent to a reformatory for truancy.
 At the age of 18, he was declared an incorrigible and sent to Trenton State Prison.
 While at Trenton, Scott befriended former Army boxer Al Dickens, who was serving a 51-year sentence for armed robbery.
-Dickens claimed that he convinced Scott to consider boxing instead of "running around breaking heads with an iron pipe".
+Dickens claimed that he convinced Scott to consider boxing instead of violent crime.
 One of Scott's early amateur fights at Trenton was against Rubin "Hurricane" Carter, against whom he lasted three rounds.

 Scott stated that he only pursued boxing seriously after being released in 1968 and subsequently being arrested and convicted of armed robbery.
 He was sentenced to 13 to 17 years in prison.
 During this time, Scott became the light heavyweight champion of the New Jersey prison system.
 According to Pat Putnam of Sports Illustrated, Scott "destroy[ed] opponents until there were no more challengers".